 Fog & Morup Cocktail Pendant Lamp

-Materials: Red and white painted metal (iron) slats/strips (12 pieces).
+Materials: 12 red and white painted metal (iron) slats or strips.
 Some metal parts.
-Chromed tube on top.
-White painted Bakelite socket.
+Chrome tube on top.
 Fabric wire.
+White painted Bakelite E27 socket.

 Cord Length: 60 cm / 23.62’’

 Width: ∅ 18 cm / 7.08”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.